Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework

 \subsection{Communication Efficiency}

-We evaluate the communication efficiency for different communication and data transfer protocols across different numbers of clients and various model sizes, ranging from a few-byte 1$\times$1 fully connected (FC) layer to a Vision Transformer (ViT) with hundreds of megabytes.
+We evaluate the communication efficiency for different communication and data transfer protocols across different numbers of clients and various model sizes.
 Table~\ref{tab:modelsize} details the sizes of all models used in our experiments.

-In the experiments, each FL client runs on a single core of the CPU-only compute nodes of the Delta supercomputer at the National Center for Supercomputing Applications.
-Each CPU node contains two 64-core AMD EPYC 7763 ``Milan'' CPUs with PCIe Gen4 interfaces and 256 GB of RAM.
-Delta is connected to the NPCF core router and exit infrastructure via two 100 gigabits per second (Gbps) connections.
+In the experiments, each FL client runs on a single core of a CPU node that contains two 64-core AMD EPYC 7763 ``Milan'' CPUs with PCIe Gen4 interfaces and 256 GB of RAM.
+The node is connected to the NPCF core router and exit infrastructure via two 100 gigabits per second (Gbps) connections.
 The FL server is hosted on an AWS EC2 {x2iedn.2xlarge} instance, equipped with 8 virtual CPUs, 256 GB of RAM, and up to 25 Gbps connections.
 We exponentially increase the number of clients from 2 to 128 across all models, except for the ViT model, which scales only from 2 to 64 because of memory constraints on the client and server hardware.
+We deploy all FL clients on the same hardware node to avoid performance variability caused by slower or heterogeneous machines, ensuring consistent and reproducible experimental results and accurately isolating the impact of communication protocols.
 We evaluate gRPC and Globus Compute communication protocols as well as two data transfer methods, AWS S3 buckets and ProxyStore endpoints.
-Because of the 10 MB data transfer limit with Globus Compute, it is integrated with other data transfer protocols rather than being tested in isolation, resulting in five distinct communication pattern combinations.
+Because of the 10 MB data transfer limit with Globus Compute, it is integrated with the other two data transfer protocols rather than being tested in isolation, resulting in five distinct communication pattern combinations.